What to Wear to a Tech Conference A Modern Style Guide

 Wardrobe Essentials and Personal Branding

-- Button-Down Shirts: Solid colors or subtle patterns that pair well with chinos or dress pants.
+• Button-Down Shirts: Solid colours or subtle patterns that pair well with chinos or dress pants.

 Incorporating Company or Personal Branding